Dutch grammar: Millions and above

-Multiples of any of these are similar to the thousands, but a space is written between the multiple and the "million": 2 000 000 twee miljoen, 420 000 000 000 vierhonderdtwintig miljard.
+Multiples of any of them are similar to the thousands, but a space is written between the multiple and the "million": 2 000 000 twee miljoen, 420 000 000 000 vierhonderdtwintig miljard.
 If the multiple is 1, it must also be present, unlike with the thousands where it is left out: 1 000 000 een miljoen.

 Combinations with lower numbers are much the same as with the thousands.